cala21/CSCI5828/homework01.md

 ##Question 3
 *List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.*

-Brooke’s identifies four subcategories of essential difficulties:
+Brooks identifies four subcategories of essential difficulties:
 * complexity
 * conformity
 * changeability